 Groups and Classes

 St. Stephen’s offers a wide variety of Bible studies, small groups, and classes.
 Some groups meet year-round, some for 10-week "covenant periods," some for other periods of time.
-Some groups are listed below; many more will be added as we get closer to the fall.
+Groups for the fall covenant period are listed below.

 If you want to learn about Emmaus Groups, a particular kind of small group, please follow this link.

 Wellness classes and contemplative practice groups are also offered.

 We have several "guilds" at St. Stephen's Church, as well.
 Read about them here.

 Encountering Difference // Mondays, 6:30-8 p.m., October 17-November 21